kexiZeroing/kexiZeroing.github.io/src/blog/built-in-ai-and-run-local-llms.md

 const result = await segmenter("input.png");
 ```

-You can run any GGUF (GPT-Generated Unified Format), a binary format that is optimized for quick loading and saving of models, on the Hugging Face Hub directly with ollama.
-All you need to do is:
+You can run any GGUF (GPT-Generated Unified Format), a binary format that is optimized for quick loading and saving of models, on the Hugging Face Hub directly with ollama. *(Tools like Ollama and LM Studio abstract away much of the complexity, often relying on GGUF models behind the scenes.)* All you need to do is:

 ```sh
 # https://huggingface.co/docs/hub/en/ollama